Andrea Favilli (footballer): Ascoli

 Favilli was loaned to Ascoli from Livorno for the 2016–17 season, and later sold to Ascoli for a reported €3 million.
 He scored 13 Serie B goals in his two-season stay.

 Juventus

 On 15 June 2018, Favilli was sold to Juventus for €7.5 million, plus bonuses up to a maximum of €1.25 million.

 Genoa

 On 10 August 2018, Favilli was signed by Genoa on a season-long loan for a fee of €5 million, with an option to buy for an additional €7 million.
 They later signed him permanently from the beginning of the next season.
 Favilli played 29 games in three seasons at Genoa.

-Loans to Verona, Monza and Ternana
+Loans to Verona and Monza

 On 18 September 2020, Favilli signed with Hellas Verona on loan until the end of the season.
 He made his club debut on 27 September, during which he scored his first Serie A goal in a 1–0 home win over Udinese.
 Favilli scored two goals in 11 appearances.